mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai-dashboard.md

 - Import your data.
     ```py
-    data = pd.read_csv('data.csv')  # Replace 'data.csv' with your file name or path to your data
+    data = pd.read_csv('data.csv')  # Replace 'data.csv' with your filename or path to your data
     ```
 - After importing your data, register it in the data manager by uncommenting the data manager instance and assigning the imported data to it.
 See the Vizro guide on [connecting dashboard to data](https://vizro.readthedocs.io/en/stable/pages/user-guides/data/#reference-by-name/).